-Africa Energy Shares are listed on the TSX Venture Exchange.
+Africa Energy Shares are listed on the TSX-V, the Company's primary listing of its Shares, and on Nasdaq, the Company's secondary listing of its Shares.
 There can be no assurance that an active trading market will develop for the Company's Shares, or if developed, that such a market will be sustained at the current trading price of the Company's Shares.
-Should active and liquid trading not be sustained, holders of Shares may experience difficulties in selling Shares, either momentarily, or completely.
+Should active and liquid trading not be sustained, holders of Africa Energy's Shares may experience difficulties in selling the Company's Shares, either momentarily, or completely.